-Continued operationalization of the discretionary factors adopted in August 2019 that govern the Enforcement Division's review of complaints and prioritization of investigative resources remained a Division priority in FY21.
+The Enforcement Division continued operationalization of the discretionary factors that the Commission adopted in August 2019 that govern the Enforcement Division's review of complaints and prioritization of investigative resources.
 Also, as recommended in the BLA Audit, the Division adopted an FY21 Case Closure Plan in December 2020.
 That Plan identifies the Division's processes and considerations to (a) increase the Division's case closure rate relative to the number of investigations opened, (b) resolve investigations that are more than two years old, and (c) establish goals for resolving whistleblower protection matters.

-Overall, during FY21 (as of June 1, 2021), the Commission resolved substantially more investigations than it opened, closing 36 and initiating 15.
-That trend is consistent with practices established during the prior fiscal year, during which the Commission resolved 48 investigative matters and initiated 20 new investigations.
-As of early June 2021, 28 matters were undergoing preliminary review to determine whether they should be converted into formal investigations, referred to another agency's jurisdiction, or otherwise be dismissed.
-Another 46 matters remained at various stages of formal investigation.
+Overall, during FY21, the Commission closed 40 investigations and initiated 16.
+That trend is consistent with practices established during the prior fiscal year, during which the Commission resolved 50 investigative matters and initiated 20 new investigations.
+As of June 30, 2021, 19 matters were undergoing preliminary review to determine whether they should be converted into formal investigations, referred to another agency's jurisdiction, or otherwise be dismissed.
+Another 44 matters remained at various stages of formal investigation.
+The Enforcement Division tracks various metrics in evaluating its efforts to fulfill the Commission's enforcement mandate.
+Some of those metrics for FY21 are provided in the chart below, along with a comparison to those same data from the prior fiscal year.